The Quillen model category of topological spaces: The factorization axiom

 and the existence of the diagonal arrow shows that that element of the kernel is the zero element of $\pi_{i}W$.
 (If $i = 0$, then the fact that this is true for \emph{every} choice of basepoint implies that $\pi_{0}W \to \pi_{0}Y$ is a monomorphism.)

-To see that every map of homotopy groups $\pi_{i+1}W \to \pi_{i+1}Y$ (for $i \ge 0$) at every basepoint of $W$ is surjective, note that every element of $\pi_{i+1}Y$ gives rise to a solid arrow diagram \diagref{diag:CofTrFib} in which the top horizontal map is the constant map to the basepoint, and the existence of the diagonal arrow shows that the chosen element of $\pi_{i+1}Y$ is in the image of $\pi_{i+1}W$. \end{proof}
+To see that every map of homotopy groups (or sets) $\pi_{i}W \to \pi_{i}Y$ (for $i \ge 0$) at every basepoint of $W$ is surjective, we first note that since every path component of $Y$ is in the image of a path component of $W$, we know that $\pi_{0}W \to \pi_{0}Y$ is always surjective.
+Now let $i \ge 0$, let $w \in W$, and let $a \in \pi_{i+1}\bigl(Y, p(w)\bigr)$.
+The element $a$ can be represented by a map $D^{i+1} \to Y$ that takes the entire $S^{i}$ that is the boundary of $D^{i+1}$ to the point $p(w)$, and so we have a commutative solid arrow diagram as in \diagref{diag:CofTrFib} in which the upper horizontal map is the constant map to the point $w$ and the left vertical map is the inclusion.
+There must then exist a diagonal arrow making the diagram commute, and this is a map $D^{i+1} \to W$ that takes the entire boundary $S^{i}$ to the point $w$, and thus defines an element of $\pi_{i+1}\bigl(W,w\bigr)$ that goes under $p_{*}$ to $a$. \end{proof}